untuckit/slate-custom/CONTRIBUTING.md

 See [Github's official documentation](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for more details.

-## How to run your local edits to `create-slate-theme`

-Create Slate Theme is typically run via `yarn create slate-theme`, however this command always pulls the latest version of `create-slate-theme` from NPM so you can't use it to test any changes you make locally.

-To run your local version of `create-slate-theme`, do the following:

-1. In your terminal, navigate to the `packages/create-slate-theme` folder in the Slate Repo
-2. Run `node index.js <your-theme-name> [custom-theme]`.
-The last two arguments are the same as when you would use when using `yarn create`

 ## View changes to `slate-tools` package in a live store

 In order to test changes you make to Slate Tools, you'll need to have a Slate theme project to test it with.
 To do this: